Save water, visit your local Tommy’s Express today!

 Why is our water use so much less than driveway washing?
-High quality car wash engineering.
-Instead of an open garden hose our system works with targeted, high pressure nozzles and precise cleaning product dilutions to safely provide the most cleaning and rinsing power possible with the absolute minimum water usage.
-And to prevent water spotting we use industrial water softeners and reverse osmosis units ensure that the final result of your wash is better without repeat rinsing.
+High-quality car wash engineering.
+Instead of an open garden hose, our system works with targeted, high-pressure nozzles and precise cleaning product dilutions to safely provide the most cleaning and rinsing power possible with the absolute minimum water usage.
+And to prevent water spotting, we use industrial water softeners and reverse osmosis units to ensure that the final result of your wash is better without repeat rinsing.

 The Tommy’s Express car wash brand is growing, and as we grow we look forward to bringing efficient, green car washing to more and more communities around the nation.
 Visit your local Tommy’s Express and see the difference for yourself!